ArhanChaudhary/qter/media/paper/paper.typ

 You don't need to know how to read this, for we will teach you later...

 ...but if you repeat the "`input`" scramble $n$ times, follow the instructions from top to bottom, and reach the "`halt`" instruction, your Rubik's Cube will _not_ be solved, but rather hold a very special scramble.
 If you repeat the `halt` scramble over and over again, the cube will actually become solved, and the number of times that you have to repeat it until that happens is the $n$th Fibonacci number.
-You just used your Rubik's Cube as a computer by following seemingly arbitrary instructions.
+You just used your Rubik's Cube as a computer by following a seemingly arbitrary set of instructions.
 But how is that even possible?

 == Background